hheb/hheb.github.io/index.md

 ### Teaching

 In the 2023 summer term, I am teaching research design and logic at the B.A. level.
 I am also happy to supervise bachelor and master theses in the fields of women in politics, democratic representation, political communication, and other adjecent fields.
-If you are interested in being supervised by me, do reach out to me via my <a href="mailto:heberer@wiso.uni-koeln.de" target="_blank" rel="noopener noreferrer">university email</a>.
+If you are interested in being supervised by me, do reach out via my <a href="mailto:heberer@wiso.uni-koeln.de" target="_blank" rel="noopener noreferrer">university email</a>.